valtech-sd/spyglass/README.md

 ## Setup

 ##### Our first example
 We have a basic app running in `index.html` and `index.js`.
-All we're doing at the moment is showin a sample A-Frame scene with some cool shapes.
+All we're doing at the moment is showing a sample A-Frame scene with some cool shapes.

 ##### Getting Ready
 As of now, this library has an npm package file, but no NPM packages!
 Blame this on AR.js not having a working module at the moment.
 Everything is included in script tags in our `index.html` file.